swch/slate/source/includes/_messages.md

   -H "x-cardsavr-trace: {\"key\": \"my_trace\"}" -H "x-cardsavr-session-jwt: {{JWT_TOKEN}}"
 ```

-> The login call returns the user, along with a public key to be used to encrypt future requests
+> The response returns a 200 if the post succeeds correctly.
+There are better mechanisms for posting credentials using
+hydrated api calls outlined in the <a href="https://developers.strivve.com/resources/job-progress/">Messaging system documentation</a>

 ```json
 {